 With approximately 9% less end grain exposed compared to a traditional finger joint, there's less area for wood to seep in and damage your hive.

 The joint is milled using a CNC machine, which is five times more accurate than a traditional hauncher, allowing us to get the perfect cut every single time.
-Assembly of our new boxes is quicker and simpler with miniscule opportunity for error.
+Assembly is quick and simple with miniscule opportunity for assembly error.

 EASY GRIP HANDLE